ugoproto/ugo_r_doc/docs/Data_Analysis_in_R,_the_data.table_Way.md

 `data.table`

--   extension of `data.frame`.
+- Extension of `data.frame`.
 - Fast aggregation of large data (e.g. 100GB in RAM), fast ordered     joins, fast add/modify/delete of columns by group using no copies at     all, list columns, a fast friendly file reader and parallel file writer.
 Offers a natural and flexible syntax, for faster development.

 `dplyr`

 - A fast, consistent tool for working with data frame like objects, both in memory and out of memory.
 - Pipelines.

 `tidyr`

 - An evolution of 'reshape2'.
 It's designed specifically for data tidying (not general reshaping or aggregating) and works well with dplyr data pipelines.

 <table>
 <thead>